yadavmayank742/IITB_Notes/Autumn_2024/cs725_Foundations_of_Machine_Learning/Gradient Descent for Linear Regression.md

 *too many iterations needed to reach the final solution*

->What happend with GD when the step size is too large ?
+>What happens with GD when the step size is too large ?

 *Delayed arrival at solution, in worst case, the loss could diverge*